 - Shared Cost Allocation — select an organization

 On the Results tab, the VMs with shared costs are displayed.
 You can Billing Name and Shared Cost Allocation columns can be displayed in VM tables.

 To display cost details, double-click a VM in the list.
-In the Details pane, click the blue Details hyperlink.
+In the Details section, click the blue Details hyperlink.
 The Costs Details dialog also displays the Billing Name and a Shared Cost Allocation table for shared-use VMs.

 As long as the organizations sharing a VM's cost allocation are not owners of the VM, there is no change for Service Portal users.
 Service Portal users who are logged in as organization members can only see VMs that are assigned to their organization.
 It's generally best practice for the IT organization to own all shared-cost VMs.